 In fact, the DoD quietly shuttered their research effort into high power and high-speed rail guns as the issues with robustness at high power levels and high speeds do not appear to be resolvable.

-There are experts of the view, once freed of the tactical constraints from the DoD, the rail gun could still produce a workable space launch system.
-Careful attention to managing the plasma, and power introduced along the full length of the launcher rather than solely at the base, could possibly produce a best way forward.
+There are experts of the view, once freed of tactical constraints such as short barrel length, the rail gun could still possibly produce a workable space launch system.
+Careful attention to managing the plasma, and power introduced along the full length of the launcher rather than solely at the base, could possibly produce a workable way forward.

-Further, there are proprietary hybrid designs combining rail gun (no switch) simplicity with novel magnetic levitation methods that could also help resurrect this approach.
+Further, there are proprietary hybrid designs combining rail gun simplicity with novel magnetic levitation methods that could also help with the fundamental difficulties of the rail gun approach.

 This is a wonderful technology and the basis of most electric motors today.